-Last year, Humanities NOW took a look at how national events, such as the Occupy Wall Street movement and Native American treaty rights conflicts, play out in the state of Wisconsin.
-2012-2013 will feature more exciting discussions of the intersection of the humanities and crucial global and local issues.
+Last year, Humanities NOW took aimed to connect international events and national conditions, such as the Egyptian crisis and the troubled relationship of incarceration to inequality, to the concerns of residents in the state of Wisconsin.
+2014-2015 will feature more exciting discussions of the intersection of the humanities and crucial global and local issues.

 Incarceration and Inequality